Kannur railway station: Infrastructure

 Kannur Railway Station has four platforms, namely Platform No.1, 1A, 2 and 3 and two entrances.
 Another platform has been proposed to be constructed on the Eastern Entrance side.
 The Platform number 1 of the Kannur Railway Station is the second longest railway platform in the state of Kerala.
-The railway station has lift and escalator facilities, as well as an subway facility to cross platform.
+The railway station has lift and escalator facilities, as well as a subway facility to cross platform.
 The station is also equipped with free wireless internet access facility, and prepaid auto stand.